SignalK/specification/README.md

 git commit -m 'Copy schema from master' git push
 ```
 It will be published at http://signalk.github.io/specification automatically.

 Gitbook Documentation
 ---------------------

-`npm run docs:all` to generate locally, `npm run docs:publish` to publish in gh-pages.

 Requires separate installation of `ebook-convert``, see https://toolchain.gitbook.com/ebook.html.

+- `npm run docs:serve` for local preview
+- `npm run docs:all` to generate locally
+- `npm run docs:publish` to publish in gh-pages.

 Docson
 ------

 You can browse the Schema using the supplied docson viewer.
 Just open
 index.html from a local webserver (otherwise the XHR requests won't work) in
 your preferred browser to get started.

 Validation